 What can Larsen Howie offer me?

-Here at Larsen Howie, we offer PI insurance for a range of professions including (but not limited to) IT and technology contractors, accountants, banking and finance consultants, media and creative freelancers, and energy sector contractors.
-Our premiums start at just £144 - some of the most competitive on the market – plus we offer retroactive cover and the option to reduce your excess from £500 to £0 for a nominal additional fee.
+Here at Larsen Howie, we offer PI insurance for a range of professions which you can read about here.
+Our premiums start at just £144, including retroactive cover, and we offer the option to reduce your excess from £500 to £0 for a nominal additional fee.